valentinmace/fcm/README.md

 { ``numpy``,  ``scipy``, ``spacy``, ``networkx`` }

-Sorry for not making an executable but these are useful libraries anyway :)

 - To use the main script, you first need to compile the FCM code, open a terminal in ``fcm`` folder and ``make``, since this repo is for Windows I recommend using [MinGW](https://sourceforge.net/projects/mingw-w64/) (don't forget to add it to your PATH environment variable)